NuGet/Home/designs/DotNetSignCommands.md

     dotnet nuget sign [OPTIONS] <package-path>

 OPTIONS:
-        --output-directory              Directory where the signed package should be saved.
+    -o, --output* <output-directory>    Directory where the signed package should be saved.
 By default, the original package is overwritten by the signed package.
         --certificate-path              File path to the certificate to be used while signing the package.
         --certificate-store-name        Name of the X.509 certificate store. (...)
         --certificate-store-location    Name of the X.509 certificate store to use to search for the certificate.